 As ever, you should focus on bad debts.
 These are debts with high-interest rates.
-This would be probably credit card debts and car loans for instance.
+It would probably be credit card debts and car loans, for instance.
 But you can live with a low-interest mortgage during a recession.

 4. Make yourself more valuable at work

-Finally, if you are worried your company might cut some jobs, you should try to make yourself less expendable.
+Finally, if you are worried about your company cutting some jobs, you should try to make yourself less expendable.
 You need to bring your A-game to the company.
 Take on more responsibilities, for instance.

-You can try to do the same things that if you were to increase your career income.
+You could try to do the same things if you were to increase your career income.

 5. Review your investments

 During a recession, you need to be ready to take on significant losses.
 If the stock market drops 30%, you need to be able to withstand it.
 The worst thing you can do in a bear market is selling!

 It may be a good time to revisit your portfolio.
 For instance, if you hold more stocks than you are comfortable with, it could be an excellent time to switch some to bonds or even cash.
 In any case, it is always good to revisit your portfolio from time to time.